Standard Conjectures and Height Pairings: Introduction

-Inspired by work of K\"unnemann for K\"ahler manifolds, we call $\CA^*_\psi(X_s)$ the group of {\em harmonic forms}.
+Inspired by work of K\"unnemann for K\"ahler manifolds, $\CA^*_\psi(X_s)$ is called the group of {\em harmonic forms}.
 Indeed, a complex analogue of the map $i^*i_*$ in arithmetic intersection theory of Gillet--Soul\'e is the following map:

 The decomposition according to Lefschetz operator coincides with Laplacian operator:

 where $\CH^{p, p}(X_\BC)$ is the space of harmonic forms of degree $(p, p)$.
 See Theorem \ref{thm-arch} and Corollary \ref{cor-arch}.